 The server is not very well-equipped, hence please be mindful of your resource usage.
 You do not need to quit Emacs when leaving this page, but please do terminate Agda or quit Emacs in case Agda is taking an extraordinate amount of time.

 This service is provided free of charge and comes without any guarantees.
 It might vanish at any point.
-Your Agda programs are stored on the server, unencrypted, but no personal data is recorded.
+Your Agda programs are stored on the server, unencrypted, but no personal identifying data is recorded.
 Please notify me with any security concerns you discover.

 Simply direct your favorite VNC viewer to the address